Raechil na Garnussil na Gallam

 So I have left the villa!
 And we are on our way to Alamata.

-It was an early start, just as dawn was coming.
+An early start, just as dawn was coming.
 The sky was magnificent, the sun burning over the copses and fields.

 Creation is magnificent, the One True God is magnificent.